AlexsLemonade/training-modules/virtual-setup/slack-procedures.md

 <img src = screenshots/slack-call-control.png width = 300>

+When you share your screen in Slack, please note that the **entire screen** will be displayed.
+You can not select a specific window to share.

 _Note: Where possible please utilize headphones throughout the training workshop to minimize audio feedback._

 ### Using direct messages during training